 Cost of entertainment and eating out in South Africa

-South Africa offers a vibrant and diverse entertainment scene that caters to a range of tastes and budgets.
-Dining out is a popular activity, with options ranging from affordable street food to high-end restaurants.
+South Africa offers a vibrant and diverse entertainment scene that caters to various tastes and budgets.
+Dining out is popular, with options ranging from affordable street food to high-end restaurants.
 The price of a meal can vary greatly depending on the location and the type of establishment.

 Entertainment options are plentiful and varied.
 From live music and theatre to cinemas and sports events, there is something for everyone.
 Johannesburg and Cape Town, in particular, are hubs for cultural and social activities, hosting numerous festivals, live shows, and art exhibitions throughout the year.

-Due to the favourable exchange rate for many foreign currencies, both dining and entertainment can be less expensive compared to similar experiences in Europe or North America.
-However, it's important for you to keep in mind the local inflation rate, as this could affect prices over time.
+Due to the favourable exchange rate for many foreign currencies, dining and entertainment can be less expensive than similar experiences in Europe or North America.
+That said, it’s important to keep in mind the local inflation rate, as this could affect prices over time.

 Cost of education in South Africa

-In terms of public schools, quality varies widely.
-Generally speaking, public schools whose fees are on the higher side will offer a better standard of education owing to the additional resources they have on hand.
-While their fees are a little more expensive than regular public schools in South Africa, they're still well below the price of private or international schooling.
+Quality varies widely in public schools.
+Generally speaking, public schools with higher fees offer a better standard of education owing to the additional resources they have on hand.
+While their fees are a little pricier than regular public schools in South Africa, they’re still well below the price of private or international schooling.

 Cost of healthcare in South Africa

-Though doctors are exceptional and highly trained in the public sector, public healthcare facilities are of poor to middling quality, and waiting times are long.
-For higher standards, better staff-to-patient ratios and more comfort, you might prefer private healthcare in South Africa.
+Although doctors are exceptional and highly trained in the public sector, public healthcare facilities are of poor to middling quality, and waiting times are long.
+You might prefer private healthcare in South Africa for higher standards, better staff-to-patient ratios, and more comfort.

 Routine costs are typically affordable, even for those who don’t have health insurance.
 Fees can quickly add up, though, particularly when specialists are consulted or the need for emergency care arises.

-Private care providers may ask for payment upfront, so it's a good idea to take out private health insurance in South Africa.
+Private care providers may ask for payment upfront, so taking out private health insurance in South Africa is a good idea.

 Cost of living in South Africa chart

-Prices may vary depending on product and service provider.
-The list below shows average prices for Johannesburg in April 2024.
+Prices may vary depending on the product and service provider.
+The list below shows average prices for Johannesburg in February 2025.

 Accommodation (monthly rent)